JakeD520/Lucian/03_Episodes/S01E03/Scene 2.md

 **HARD CUT** to the glow of RGB LEDs.

-Kai adjusts his headset in his monitor reflection — the same “mirror moment” as Maya’s, but digital.
+Kai adjusts his headset, looking at himself in the webcam image.

 He fixes a stray piece of hair with his palm.
-Not for vanity.
-For the camera.

 He taps his mic.

 **Discord connects — little bloop-bloop sounds.**
-Tiny face icons flash to life across his screen.

-Saber_Knight:
+KittyKat94:

 > “Yoo!
 Kaiii!
 There he is!”

-Jinx:
+SkatterBrain:

 > “Let’s go, squad’s back tonight!”